Greenshoots

 What Is The Standard?

 Variable!
 We are a mix of abilities and experience, but are all better than when we joined.
-We start new tunes slowly, and then speed up gradually.
+We start tunes slowly, and then speed up gradually.
 We are not afraid of stopping and practicing difficult bits several times.
+We support learners through the process of joining in tunes.

 How Is It Organised?